giovatennis/giovatennis.github.io/README.md

 3) Android Project

 Final Project for my Mobile Computing course, programmed in java and intended for an android mobile device (developed in android studio).
-It asks for an input (title, what type is it (ex. movie/series/short/episode,etc.), year of release).
-After the input, the user submits the request and the application navigates to the IMDb website, which then outputs to the screen some information about the requested title.
+It asks for an input (name of the title, what type of title it is (ex. movie/series/short/episode,etc.), year of release).
+After the user submits the input, the application navigates to the IMDb website and outputs to the screen some information about the requested title.

 ![Android Emulator - Pixel_3_API_24_5554 11_17_2021 2_05_10 AM](https://user-images.githubusercontent.com/67833118/142160642-29a3c961-5cd7-4b82-b0e5-22e20695df01.png)
 ![Android Emulator - Pixel_3_API_24_5554 11_17_2021 2_05_46 AM](https://user-images.githubusercontent.com/67833118/142160675-fe67d1f9-b1e2-4f01-9326-4f23b87cea25.png)